keanehauck/keanehauck.github.io/README.txt

 the html file in layouts is the base research layout?
 I shifted the content to the md file so that they are disctinct from one another.

 research posts are sorted by date: earliest is first

+how to add a book to library: go to goodreads and export. then, move the goodreads export file to _data.
+Then, run the updatelibrary.py script in tools. should work.